psreek-ai/SiebelCRMSemanticSearch/docs/PROJECT_EVOLUTION_ROADMAP.md

 ### Key Insight

-Break the monolithic ORDS API into specialized microservices, but **keep Oracle 23ai as the single source of truth** for all vector data and analytics.
-Services can be written in different languages and scaled independently.
+Break the monolithic ORDS API into specialized microservices, but **keep Oracle Autonomous Database as the single source of truth** for all vector data and analytics.
+Services can be written in different languages and scaled independently, while the managed database handles auto-scaling for the data layer.

 ### Enhanced Architecture